LOPER 9: Civic Competency and Engagement

 DISPOSITIONAL REQUIREMENTS – Every university-educated person should have:

 Civic competency and engagement (Civic competency encompasses civic knowledge; analytical skills; and participatory and involvement skills.
 Civic engagement encompasses motivations, attitudes, and efficacy; democratic norms and values; and participation and activities.)
-Courses must meet all learning outcomes.
+Courses must meet this learning outcome: Students should be able to articulate the importance of civic engagement and community service.

 Assessed as: